RISC-OS-Community/DME-Core/doc/README.md

 # DME-Core documentation
 This is the "ConfigurationObject" for the entire DME.

-It reads all the configuration files, the Operating System version and the Window version and apply a desired configuration accordingly.
+It reads all the configuration files, the Operating System version and the Window version and applies a desired configuration accordingly.

 ## Requirements
 [Detailed requirement list here](00DMERequirements.md)